TarunSaranga/Tradebook/README.md

 We can observe the Support vector trading strategy, correctly predicting a downfall, and avoiding any buy orders during a continuous decline in price.

-Also, we can see, Support Vector classification performing better than the Regression trading model.
+Also, we can see, Support Vector classification performing better than the Regression trading model

-Through this experiment, we can observe that SVC model is able to predict between

 # Conclusion